 Quite simply, this means an awful lot of additional time and resource spent getting the information you need in and out of both platforms – and is just a major hassle.

-Ensure you look into learning platforms that have integrated and fully documented API.
+Ensure you look into online learning platforms that have integrated and fully documented API.
 The platforms and systems might not already be integrated with one another as an off-the-shelf solution, but a learning platform with API built in will ensure that you can get the two systems to talk to each other much more quickly and effectively than those without.

 With quite a number of providers in the market, ensure you avoid these 5 common pitfalls when choosing your new learning platform – and save yourself a lot of expense, time and resource in the process.